 Applicants for bond financing from the Administration must demonstrate that the development will satisfy the requirements set forth in the applicable Maryland Qualified Allocation Plan ("QAP") and Multifamily Rental Financing Program Guide (the "Guide").
 The Guide establishes base level development quality thresholds ("Development Quality Thresholds") as minimum mandatory standards for a development to be considered for financing, including base level green and energy efficiency standards.
 At a minimum, developments must comply with all applicable State and local building codes, which includes the latest version of the Building and Energy Code and the accessibility code incorporated by the Maryland Codes Administration into the Maryland Building Performance Standards.
 The following standards are summarized from the 2020 version of the Guide (the "2020 Guide") and/or the 2022 version of the Guide (the "2022 Guide"), with differentials noted.
-The 2020 Guide is applicable to the Brittany Bay Development while the 2022 Guide is applicable to the Great Baker Development and the Rivermitch Development.
+The 2022 Guide is applicable to each of the Series 2025 A Developments.